Home.A Limited Series Documenting the Homelessness Crisis in North Dakota.

 The 2017 U.S. Department of Housing and Urban Development Annual Homelessness Assessment Report attributes the largest percentage increase in homelessness in the United States to North Dakota – a 26% increase between 2016 and 2017.
 Over 58% of the people experiencing homelessness without shelter were families with children, the highest rate in the country.

-“Home.” is a feature length documentary about the homelessness crisis in North Dakota.
+“Home.” is a limit-series documenting the homelessness crisis in North Dakota.
 Understanding housing as a human right and as an inherent need to the health and happiness of all persons, the documentary will examine the myths of homelessness, its causes and identify the state-wide organizations and individuals currently engaged in the fight to end homelessness in North Dakota.

 Housing: A human right